 Anti-Racism - a commitment to dismantling systemic racism to create an organizational culture that actively supports anti-racist efforts and is committed to recognizing, addressing, and eradicating all forms of racism within the department and the community.

 Informed Decision Making - collect, share, and operationalize data to support public health decisions and actions to improve health and achieve our mission.
 CDPH leverages appropriate data infrastructure and technology to drive decisions and assess performance.

 Teamwork - cultivate belonging and respect for colleagues and community partners.
 Act responsibly and work cooperatively to ensure effective communication.
 Encourage each other to grow and achieve our common goals.

-Excellence - value creativity, innovation, and exploration; continuously seek to...
+Excellence - value creativity, innovation, and exploration;...
 For full info follow application link.